Posts

 Demonstrating your play ground

-Some times you want to show the other people what you are doing in the terminal To do so go to the shell you want to show to the other people & use the following #shell_name -i |& tee /tmp/show i.e. #bash -i |& tee /tmp/show In other shells people can view what you are doing by just typing $tail -f /tmp/show
+Sometimes you may want to share what you're doing in the terminal with others.
+To do this, switch to the shell you want to display and use the following command: # shell_name -i |& tee /tmp/show For example: # bash -i |& tee /tmp/show Others can then view your terminal activities by typing: $ tail -f /tmp/show